 In the video used as supposed evidence of shots from the helicopter, we see at 0’09 seconds and 0’20 seconds that the tear gas canisters come from the position of the forces:

-In this other video, we see it coming from the police south-east of Place du Capitole and targeting the north-east of this place:
+In this other video, we see it coming from the police south-east of Place du Capitole and targeting the north-east:

-France uses, for law enforcement operations, the GLI-F4, and tear gas grenades.
-The GLI-F4 was first authorised in law enforcement operations in France on June 30th 2011, in article 2011-795 of the Penal Code.
-Tear gas canisters and their launchers are allowed (when violence or assault is carried out against the public force or when the latter is unable to defend the land it occupies otherwise) to be used by the police for the maintenance of public order of Article 431-3 of the Criminal Code.
+France uses the GLI-F4 and tear gas grenades for law enforcement operations.
+The GLI-F4 was first authorised on June 30 2011 in article 2011-795 of the Penal Code.
+Tear gas canisters and their launchers are allowed to be used by the police for the maintenance of public order Article 431-3 of the Criminal Code.

 The Convention on the Prohibition of Chemical Weapons, the Convention on Biological Weapons and international human rights law provide that their use is exceptionally permitted “to serve as a weapon for the maintenance of public order, including domestic riot control”.
 Article I (5) of this Convention states that “each State Party undertakes not to use riot control agents as a means of warfare” and defines in Article II (7) such riot control agents as being “any chemical product that is not listed on a chart and that can quickly cause sensory irritation or physical disability in humans that expires shortly after exposure ceases”.

 The Organisation for the Prohibition of Chemical Weapons (OPCW) notes that “riot control agents, such as tear gas, are considered chemical weapons if they are used as a method of warfare, however, OPCW also notes that “States may legitimately possess anti-riot agents and use them for law enforcement purposes, but States that are members of the Chemical Weapons Convention must declare the type of anti-riot agents they have.”